 Implementation of the WMP recommendations contained herein is considered feasible in the short term and long term.
 Many of the recommendations are already in the process of implementation and other recommendations are complementary to existing drainage programs.
-Environmental and social benefits of the WMP include reduction of losses from flooding, and reduction of transportation facility flood depths and durations as well as enhance environmental and community sustainability through more extreme storm conditions.
-In addition to the community benefits of loss of damage, the implementation of these green infrastructure low-impact development features will provide substantial environmental and community benefits in the present and for the future.
+Environmental and social benefits of the WMP include reduction of losses from flooding, and reduction of transportation facility flood depths and durations.